-The Corporate Credit Team at Janus Henderson Investors explain why integrating environmental, social and governance (ESG) factors into their decision making is integral to their investment approach.
+The Corporate Credit Team at Janus Henderson Investors explain the benefits of integrating Environmental, Social and Governance (ESG) factors into investment decision-making.

-- The concept of ESG analysis has evolved over the years and has become integral to fundamental credit research.
+- The concept of ESG analysis has evolved over the years and is becoming integral to fundamental credit research.

-- The Corporate Credit Team's ESG philosophy is built on a belief that rigorous application of ESG analysis can improve risk-adjusted returns.
+- The Corporate Credit Team believes that rigorous application of ESG analysis can improve risk-adjusted returns.

 - Sound investment sense, growing client demand and efficient capital allocation underscore the importance and relevance of ESG analysis.